Tech Content

 • Holistic Improvements: It allows for targeted improvements based on a holistic understanding of the system.

-The Cons of an Architecture Assessment
+The Disadvantages of an Architecture Assessment

 However, an architecture assessment comes with its challenges: